JuliaFleckenstein/afab_course/02_python_basics/README.md

 `!=` | If values of two operands are **not equal**, then condition becomes true. | (a != b) -> True

 ## If - elif - else statements

+Definition
-`if my_condition is equal a value:
+if my_condition is equal a value:
     execute some code
 elif my_other_condition is equal another value:
     execute something different
 else:
-    do something else`
+    do something else

     >>>mysite = "afab"
     >>>if mysite == "robot lab":